 Funding

-2024 CAFE Pilot Project Program
+2025 CAFE Pilot Project Program

-• We anticipate announcing awards in early June.
+We anticipate announcing awards in mid-May.

 Applicants will not be required to submit a formal budget through their institutional office of sponsored research until an award is made, but applicants will be asked to provide sufficient detail in their pilot proposal to allow the budget to be evaluated and modified if needed.

-• CAFÉ has extensive data management resources, some of which will be made available only to pilot awardees.
+CAFE has extensive data management resources, some of which will be made available only to pilot awardees.

 Resources available to all members of the Community of Practice include access to commonly used datasets, widely used geospatial and data harmonization tutorials, guidelines and tutorials on access to cloud computing / using Dataverse/ using GitHub, and templates for data management plans.
 For more information, please visit our CAFÉ Data Management page.

-In addition, pilot awardees will be able to utilize the CAFÉ data management team consulting services for a limited number of hours.
+In addition, pilot awardees will be able to utilize the CAFE data management team consulting services for a limited number of hours.
 These consulting services may fall into the following categories:

 ● Geospatial data processing (i.e. geocoding, spatial joining, raster and vector processing)